-4.4 Documentation on CSC health care records:
+4.4 Documentation on CSC's Health Care Records:

 - a.
-The Contractor must document all information relevant to the mental health services provided in compliance with relevant legislation, professional standards of practice and CSC's Documentation for Health Services Professionals guidelines. - b.
-The Contractor must provide this documentation to the Project Authority or delegate for placement in the offender's psychology file and, at the request of the Project Authority, the Offender Management System (OMS).
-Placement of reports on the psychology file and in OMS will normally be carried out by CSC staff.
-However, the Project Authority may, at their sole discretion, request that the Contractor place reports in the offenders' psychology file and OMS. - c.
+The Contractor must document all information relevant to the mental health services provided in compliance with relevant legislation, professional standards of practice and CSC's Mental Health Guidelines and the Health Services Practice Reminder Clinical Documentation. - b.
+The Contractor must provide this documentation to the Project Authority or delegate for placement in the offender's electronic health record and, at the request of the Project Authority, the Offender Management System (OMS).
+Placement of reports on the electronic health record and in OMS will normally be carried out by CSC staff.
+However, the Project Authority may, at their sole discretion, request that the Contractor place reports in the offenders' electronic health record and OMS. - c.
 As an accountability and quality assurance measure, the Project Authority will periodically review the Contractor's documentation for compliance with contract requirements, consistency and completeness.

-4.5 Limits of Confidentiality
+4.5 Limits of Confidentiality:

 - a.
-Most psychological reports will be available to anyone with access to the Offender Management System (OMS), on a need to know basis.
-As the limits of confidentiality are broad, policy, before interviewing the offender, the Contractor must ensure that the limits to confidentiality have been communicated and that the offender has consented in writing to the assessment and/or counselling process. - b.
+Some psychological reports will be available to anyone with access to the Offender Management System (OMS), on a need-to-know basis.
+As the limits of confidentiality are broad, as described in the Guideline 800-3 Consent to Health Service Assessment, Treatment And Release of Information, before interviewing the offender, the Contractor must ensure that the limits to confidentiality have been communicated and that the offender has consented - in writing - to the assessment and/or counselling process. - b.
 Contractors must use CSC Form 4000-18: Consent to Participate In / Receive Health Services for all cases and ensure that the form, signed by the offender and a witness, is included with all reports.
 (The Project Authority will supply copies of this form to the Contractor upon request).
 The Contractor must document the consent process in all reports by the Contractor. - c.
 Relative to the assessment of risk, in the event that the offender refuses to provide consent, the Project Authority may request that Contractor complete the risk assessment process using all available information.